oxsecurity/megalinter/docs/descriptors/html_djlint.md

                                   ... %} tag groups.
   --blank-line-before-tag TEXT    Add an additional blank line before {% <tag>
                                   ... %} tag groups.
+  --line-break-after-multiline-tag
+                                  Do not condense the content of multi-line tags into the line of the last attribute.
   --custom-blocks TEXT            Indent custom template blocks.
 For example
                                   {% toc %}...{% endtoc %}
   --custom-html TEXT              Indent custom HTML tags.
 For example <mjml>